josepmariall/computervision_flower_classification_vgg/README.md

 ## Install
 I provide the [environment](https://github.com/titoniubo/computervision_flower_classification_vgg/blob/master/cnn_environment.yml) used to run this code.

-## Acknowledgments
-This project is done thanks to information obtained from [Udacity](https://eu.udacity.com/course/deep-learning-nanodegree--nd101)

 ## About the project
 Dataset to be trained contains 3670 images, that shall be used for training and testing the model.